 • Evelyn Wiggins Drive (including a curb cut to connect cyclists to the adjacent trail that runs west of the Busway, from Evelyn Wiggins Drive to the Pond Road)

-• A boulevard trail on Murray Ross Parkway (from Shoreham Drive to Steeles Avenue W.)
+• Murray Ross Parkway (from Shoreham Drive to Steeles Avenue West)

 • Improved connections to the Black Creek Ravine